Efficient and high-performance routing of lattice-surgery paths on three-dimensional lattice: Scheduling of lattice surgery using entanglement

 \subsubsection{Dijkstra's algorithm extended in the time direction (3D Dijkstra)}

-As another method utilizing time direction, we propose 3D Dijkstra.
-The basic scheme of 3D Dijkstra is the same as that of 3D BFS.
-The difference is that 3D Dijkstra assigns the weight to the voxels and finds a path that minimizes the sum of weights.
+As another method utilizing time direction, we propose the 3D Dijkstra.
+The basic scheme of the 3D Dijkstra is the same as that of the 3D BFS.
+The difference is that the 3D Dijkstra assigns the weight to the voxels and finds a path that minimizes the sum of weights.
 We assign large weights as the height of voxels increases.
 This weighting prioritizes paths with lower voxels over those with higher voxels, and we can expect that the 3D lattice can be used more densely by packing paths from the bottom.
 To find the shortest path on a weighted lattice, it is efficient to use a variant of Dijkstra's algorithm for sparse graphs~\cite{fredman1987fibonacci}: it runs in $O(V \log V + E)$ time for a general graph with $V$ vertices and $E$ edges.

 We heuristically choose the weights as $2^h$, where $h$ is the height of the voxel.
 The reason for using exponential weights is that the ratio of the costs of adjacent layers is constant, regardless of the current height.
-The reason for adopting $2$ as the base is that the scheduling result was found to be efficient when measured and that the algorithm runs fast because it can be implemented with integer bit shifts.
+The reasons for adopting $2$ as the base are twofold: the scheduling result was found to be efficient when measured, and the algorithm runs fast because it can be implemented with integer bit shifts.

 The pseudo-code of this procedure is almost identical to that shown in Alg.\,\ref{alg:3d_bfs}.
 The only difference is that the function \textsc{Find3DShortestPath} should be replaced with a weighted version that uses Dijkstra's algorithm.